 I’ve used MSR’s Lightning Ascent Snowshoes for trail breaking and on packed trails with the new Paragon binding and they are better than ever.
 The new binding is simpler to adjust and stays reliably closed even in the toughest conditions.
 It’s very comfortable, eliminates the hot spots of the previous model, and is designed to provide optimal foot placement over the front crampon for maximum stride efficiency and traction.
 Once fitted to your winter boots, you really never have to fuss it again and you’ll experience the same perfect fit every time…which is a big improvement on the older model.
 I was leary when MSR originally announced changes to the Lightning Ascent Snowshoe, because I feared that they’d diminish its legacy as a breakthrough product, but I needn’t have worried.
 MSR’s Lightning Ascent Snowshoes with the new Paragon Binding are better than ever.

-Disclosure: MSR provided the author with a pair of snowshoes for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: MSR provided the author with a pair of snowshoes for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches